Hepatitis C and Fatigue

 WebMD explains the causes and symptoms of an enlarged liver.

 Hepatitis B Treatment Recommendations - Topic Overview

 The American Association for the Study of Liver Disease has made recommendations for treating long-term (chronic) hepatitis B. These recommendations are based on the presence of hepatitis B antigens in your blood,the level of hepatitis B viral DNA ( HBV DNA ) in your blood,and the levels of your liver enzymes.
 Chronic hepatitis B can be HBeAg-positive or -negative.
 This means a specific ...

-Hepatitis B Guide - Symptoms
+Hepatitis B Guide - When To Call a Doctor

-Hepatitis Immunoglobulin (HBIG) - Topic Overview
+Hepatitis E - Topic Overview

 Hepatitis B Guide - Medications

 For people with short - term (acute) hepatitis B infection (HBV), treatment with medication is not recommended.
 Antiviral medication may be used for long - term (chronic) HBV infection if the virus is multiplying or liver damage exists or may develop.Howe